Async Rust, Part One: Futures

 "environment".
 We're not going to get into proc macros in this series, but

-we'll start to get an idea of what an "environment" means here when we
+we'll start to get an idea of what goes into an async "environment" when we

-keep building on that with "tasks" in Part Two and "file descriptors" in
+we'll keep building on that with "tasks" in Part Two and "file

 To answer those questions, we're going to translate each of those pieces into

-without too much trouble, but writing our own sleep
+join_all without too much trouble, but writing our own sleep will be more

 complicated.
 Let's go.